dmcarrington/typescript-expenses/README.md

 All records are stored in the MongoDB started as a Docker container along with the other services.
 The database is initialised whrn the API server first start, so no initialisation scripts are required.

 ## Notes and known issues ##
 * As per instructions, no authentication has been applied, either to the user login, APIs, or database access.
+The 'login' page serves only as a method of getting a username.
+* Username id simply passed via `props` to the rest of the application.
+With the introduction of real authentication, this would likely be replaced by `AuthContext`.
 * No exception handling on API calls and responses.
 * UI is minimal but functional.
 * Minimal validation of fields - I have made the `amount` field be a number, but no restriction on decimal places.
 All other fields are unvalidated
+* No automated tests